Blatzar/scraping-tutorial/disguising_your_scraper.md

 print(bypassed_response.hcaptcha_token)
 ```

-Keep in mind that if there is no ribbon/token, there is no way of reasonable way of accessing it.
+Keep in mind that if there is no ribbon/token, there is no way of reasonably accessing it.

 In any case, this is how you, as a decent developer, handle the response properly.